healeycodes/jar/README.md

 ### More on Packages

-If you are using packages (i.e. more than just the standard library) you have to install them locally inside your project before building the project with the CLI.
+If you are using packages (i.e. something you install with `pip`) you have to install them locally inside your project before building the project with the CLI.

 e.g. with `pip` you can run `pip3 install -r requirements.txt --target .`.